 • No net increase to 100-year storm event peak discharge may be realized within the State's highway right of way and/or Caltrans drainage facilities as a result of the project.
 Further, the developer must maintain, or improve existing drainage patterns and/or facilities affected by the proposed project to the satisfaction of the State and Caltrans.
 This may be accomplished through the implementation of stormwater management Best Management Practices (BMPs) (i.e., detention/retention ponds or basins, sub-surface galleries, on-site storage and/or infiltration ditches, etc.) as applicable.
 Once installed, the property owner must properly maintain these systems.
 The proponent/developer may be held liable for

-"Provide a safe, sustainable, integrated, and efficient transportation system to enhance California's economy and livability" EXHIBIT E future damages due to impacts for which adequate mitigation was not undertaken or sustained.
+"Provide a safe, sustainable, integrated, and efficient transportation system to enhance California's economy and livability"

+EXHIBIT E

 1 OF Z